kaushik88/weakLearner/_posts/2016-09-16-var-val-def.md

 thumbnail_path: blog/personal/scala-logo.png
 ---

+What you'll learn in this blog post -

+1. How to declare variables in Scala
+2. How to define functions in Scala

 **Val**

 A *val* is a way of declaring immutables in Scala.
-Hence, when you declare a *val*, you've to initialize it.
+By *immutable*, I mean that the value of a variable cannot be modified or changed after the declaration.
+As a result of this constraint, you've to initialize a *val* when you declare it.

-{% gist kaushik88/7ea61e62fb4404366af59fb5a1c8967f %}
+{% gist kaushik88/7ea61e62fb4404366af59fb5a1c8967f val.scala %}

 A few notes on *val* -